The terms defined below have a specific meaning in the AODocs environment, and are widely used in the Knowledge Base.

 - removal of a licensed user

 Only super administrators can access the domain audit log.
-Learn more: Manage domain audit log
+Learn more: Manage the domain audit log

 Audit logs are read-only.
 The entries in audit log can be exported via the AODocs application programming interface (API).
 The retention time of entries in audit logs depends on your type of license.

 A category is a type of custom property in an AODocs document.
 A category is composed of a set of defined values.
 For example, a category named Manufacturer could have a list of predefined manufacturers.
 Users can select predefined values for a category in a drop-down list in the edit mode of a document.

 Category values can have several hierarchical sublevels.
 For example, the category Location may have three sublevels: Continent, Country and City.

 The list of category values can be dynamic.
 This means that contributors can add new values to the predefined list.
 Alternatively, the list can be frozen and contributors can only select values from the predefined list.

 Categories are configured at the library level and can be assigned to one or more custom properties in the same document class or in different document classes.

 Learn more: What are categories?